Holiday inspiration currently loading...

 Price is based on two people sharing a double or twin room for 14 nights on a B&B basis.
-Train travel within Wales – both on regular BR and special steam services – is also included, as well as a private tour/transfer from Llanrwst to Betws-y-Coed, private return transfer to Bodnant Garden, private tour/transfers from Swansea to the Gower Peninsula and Penally to St David’s and transfer to and from your accommodation in Penally and St David’s.
-Private walking tours in Conwy, Crickhowell and Tenby are also included, as is a boat tour from St David’s as part of a small group.
+Train travel from Manchester to Llandudno and all train travel within Wales – both on regular BR and special steam services – is also included.
+Private tour/transfers from Swansea to the Gower Peninsula and Penally to St David’s and transfer to and from your accommodation in Penally and St David’s.
+Private walking tours in Conwy and Tenby are also included, as is a boat tour from St David’s as part of a small group.

 We would be delighted to help facilitate train travel to and from Wales from and to your chosen start and end points.